jankee1/Notes-Manager/README.md

 # Notes-Manager
+Main goal of this project was to create application that allows me to practice SQL along with PHP programming skills.
+Except from making my first fully working application with usage of these two languages my intention was also to make this code understandable and easy to maintain, hence I tried to implement MVC design pattern

+## Please note, that:
-1. Please note, that this project is not finished yet -> it lacks of front-end layer.
+1. This project is not finished yet -> it lacks of front-end layer.
-2. Please note that this project lacks of '.htaccess' files which are crucial for launching this application (unfortunatlly GitHub doesn't allow such files to be uploaded), hence:
+2. This project lacks of '.htaccess' files which are crucial for launching this application (unfortunatlly GitHub doesn't allow such files to be uploaded), hence:
 - go to notes_manager\app and create '.htacces' file.
 Inside this file type as follows: <br />
   Options -Indexes
 - go to notes_manager\public and create '.htacces'file.
 Inside this file type as follows: <br />